 The Communities and Networks Degree

-The Master of Communication in Communities and Networks is a professional communication strategy degree that emphasizes building community, growing networks, and crafting organizational identity.
+The Master of Communication in Communities and Networks is a boutique degree for leaders who want to emphasize building community, growing networks, and strengthening organizational identity.

-You will learn the collaborative skills necessary to manage change, recognize and navigate interpersonal dynamics, and design effective strategies for engaging diverse audiences.
+In small classes with established industry professionals, you’ll learn the collaborative skills to manage change, navigate interpersonal dynamics, and design effective strategies for engaging diverse audiences.